DavidMaksic/O-Casamento/README.md

 A brochure website for a fictional wedding company, which showcases what this company offers.

+To install this project, run it using the Live Server extension.

 <br>

 You can check out [the live demo here](https://davidmaksic.github.io/O-Casamento/).